 Complete the education requirements

-You can apply to sit for the Uniform CPA Examination prior to completing the education requirements as long as you:
+You can apply to sit for the Uniform CPA Exam prior to completing the education requirements as long as you:

-- Have a baccalaureate or higher degree from an accredited educational institute
+- Becoming a CPA requires you to have a baccalaureate or higher degree from an accredited educational institute

-- Complete a minimum of 18 semester hours or 27 quarter hours of junior, senior, or graduate level accounting courses.
+- Complete a minimum of 18 credit hours or 27 quarter hours of junior, senior, or graduate level accounting courses.
 Hours attained from internships do not satisfy this requirement.

-You can apply to take the Uniform CPA Examination online.
+You can apply to take the Uniform CPA Exam online.
 You’ll need to create a user account to proceed.
 Application materials include:

 - Application fee of $170.